A sweeping history of the 20th century battle to reform American immigration laws that set the stage for today's roiling debates.

 ABOUT THE AUTHOR

-Jia Lynn Yang is a deputy national editor at The New York Times.
-She was previously deputy national security editor at The Washington Post, where she was part of a team that won a Pulitzer Prize for coverage of Trump and Russia.
+Jia Lynn Yang is national editor at The New York Times.
+Before joining The Times in 2017, she was deputy national security editor at The Washington Post, where she was part of a team that won a Pulitzer Prize for coverage of Trump and Russia.
 Before becoming an editor, Jia Lynn wrote about business and economics at the Post and at Fortune magazine for over a decade.
-Jia Lynn grew up in Northern Virginia and graduated from Yale.
-She lives in Brooklyn with her husband and daughter.

 Jia Lynn's family immigrated to the United States from Taiwan in the 1970s and was able to stay in the country thanks to the 1965 Immigration and Nationality Act.
 One Mighty and Irresistible Tide is her effort to understand the people who fought to give her family a place in America.